 - Folic acid

 While it's best to include these supplements in your diet as foods, you can also take supplement pills or capsules.
 Talk to your doctor before adding any of these supplements to your blood pressure treatment.
-Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be fatal.
+Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be life-threatening.

 Coping and support